MaxLeap/Docs/en/Android/Guide/Marketing.md

 * **Dynamic Content Management: **The content of Push Notifications and In-app Messages can be modified and updated in real time in Console.

-### How Does LeapCloud Marketing Work
+### How Does Leap Cloud Marketing Work
 Pic

 ## Push Notification
 Push Notification helps you show messages to plenty of users.
 After you send the message, users can see it in status bar whether they open the app or not.
 You can customize message content in Console and send several properties (Key-Vaule) to clients.
 The application will determine the Target Activity according to the property after users tap on the push.

 ###Configuration
-LeapCloud Core SDK provides a whole set of push project based on GCM.
+Leap Cloud Core SDK provides a whole set of push project based on GCM.
 GCM (Google Cloud Messaging) is a free service that helps developers send messages across multiple platforms.
 You need to complete following settings to use GCM:

 1. Provide **Sender ID** and **API key**.
 Please get those two keys in [Google Developer Center](..).
 2. Add permission and Push Receiver (used to handle Push and show Notification) in `AndroidManifest.xml`: